-67.1 Significant disruption can be extremes of weather, loss of facilities, and factors beyond the University's control which have an impact on the assessment of students.
-This may result in Boards of Examiners only having partial results available.
+- 70.1 Significant disruption can be extremes of weather, loss of facilities, and factors beyond the University's control which have an impact on the assessment of students.
+This may result in Boards of Examiners only having partial results available. - 70.2 In response to individual significant disruptions that may have a widespread impact on assessment, the University will adopt a communication strategy for students, - staff and key external stakeholders, e.g. External Examiners, to ensure that they are aware of the measures that are adopted.

-- 67.2 In response to individual significant disruptions that may have a widespread impact on assessment, the University will adopt a communication strategy for students, staff and key external stakeholders, e.g. External Examiners, to ensure that they are aware of the measures that are adopted. - 67.3 All forms of assessment, such as examination scripts and course assignments, are the property and responsibility of the University, not of individual examiners or markers.
-They therefore must be accessible to the University when required. - 67.4 Drawing on previous experience [CSPC 14/15 2 C], the issues and regulations where CSPC may consider concessions include, but are not limited to: - (a) External Examiners: number appointed; commenting on examination papers; participation in Boards: confirmation of results [Taught Assessment Regulations 5, 8.1(a), 35, 36.1, 26.2, 36.6, 59.3(e), 60] - (b) Ensuring that there is appropriate external input for relevant decisions, for example, External Examiners provide an important quality assurance function in the assessment process.
-If an External Examiner is unable to act then that quality assurance function still needs to be carried out; - (b) Board of Examiners' quorum [TAR 36, 36.1]; - (c) Progression requirements and timing of progression decisions [TAR 48, 49, 53, 53.1(a) and Degree regulations on Progression and Permissible Load]; - (d) Feedback schedules [TAR 15].
+- 70.3 All forms of assessment, such as examination scripts and course assignments, are the property and responsibility of the University, not of individual examiners or markers.
+They therefore must be accessible to the University when required. - 70.4 Drawing on previous experience [CSPC 14/15 2 C], the issues and regulations where CSPC may consider concessions include, but are not limited to: - (a) External Examiners: number appointed; commenting on examination papers; participation in Boards: confirmation of results [Taught Assessment Regulations 5, 8.1(a), 38, 39.1, 39.2, 39.6, 62.3(e), 63] - (b) Ensuring that there is appropriate external input for relevant decisions, for example, External Examiners provide an important quality assurance function in the assessment process.
+If an External Examiner is unable to act then that quality assurance function still needs to be carried out; - (c) Board of Examiners' quorum [TAR 39, 39.1]; - (d) Progression requirements and timing of progression decisions [TAR 51, 52, 56, 56.1(a) and Degree regulations on Progression and Permissible Load]; - (e) Feedback schedules [TAR 16].

-Regulation 68 Significant disruption: where only partial results are available to Boards
+Regulation 71 Significant disruption: where only partial results are available to Boards